 Surface water runoff from the developed site will travel mostly as sheet and shallow concentrated flows over roofs, paved surfaces, lawns, and other landscape areas.
-These runoff volumes will be collected and conveyed by new public and private storm drainage systems comprised of catch basin inlets and below-grade pipes to an onsite storm water vault in the southeast limits of the site.
-This detention vault provides both flow control and water quality treatment in accordance with current City of Monroe development standards.
-Discharge from the vault will be released by flow control structure(s)/riser(s) to either the buffer area of the onsite wetland or to an improved street drainage system at the frontage of Chain Lake Road.
-These two outfall locations will maintain the existing drainage patterns of the site.
+These runoff volumes will be collected and conveyed by new public and private storm drainage systems comprised of catch basin inlets and below-grade pipes to an onsite water quality/detention pond in the south limits of the site.
+This stormwater pond provides both flow control and water quality treatment in accordance with current City of Monroe development standards.
+Discharge from the pond will be controlled and released to the existing Toivo Ridge storm drainage system located immediately south of the site.
+This outfall location will maintain the existing drainage patterns of the site.

-2) Could waste materials enter ground or surface waters?
+Could waste materials enter ground or surface waters?
 If so, generally describe.